Octopamine: In non-insect invertebrates

-Octopamine in non-Drosophila insects
+In non-Drosophila insects

 In insects, octopamine is released by a select number of neurons, but acts broadly throughout the central brain, on all sense organs, and on several non-neuronal tissues.
 In the thoracic ganglia, octopamine is primarily released by DUM (dorsal unpaired median) and VUM (ventral unpaired median) neurons, which release octopamine onto neural, muscular, and peripheral targets.
 These neurons are important for mediating energy-demanding motor behaviors, such as escape-induced jumping and flight.
 For example, the locust DUMeti neuron releases octopamine onto the extensor tibia muscle to increase muscle tension and increase relaxation rate.
 These actions promote efficient leg muscle contraction for jumping.
 During flight, DUM neurons are also active and release octopamine throughout the body to synchronize energy metabolism, respiration, muscle activity and flight interneuron activity.
 Octopamine in locusts is four times more concentrated in the axon than in the soma, and decreases the locust's myogenic rhythm.

 In the honey bee, octopamine has a major role in learning and memory.
 In the firefly, octopamine release leads to light production in the lantern.